IBMRedbooks/zikipedia/dictionary/Z.md

 * Special purpose processor designed specifically for handling Java and XML workloads.

 ### zCX *(z/OS Container Extensions)*
-* z/OS capabilities that allows a Linux address space to be run within a z/OS LPAR that is delegated to running Dockerized workloads.
+* z/OS capability that allows a Linux address space to be run within a z/OS LPAR that is delegated to running Dockerized workloads.

 ### zEDC *(zEnterprise Data Compression)*
-* coprocessor or part of CPU dedicated to offloading data compression.
+* This is a coprocessor or part of a mainframe CPU dedicated to offloading data compression.

 ### ZFS *(System z File System)*
 * ZFS is the successor to HFS.
 ZFS allows multilevel security to be implemented and one ZFS can contain more than one logical file system.